 In many cases, construction accidents are caused by one of the employees of the construction company (construction worker, supervisor, engineer, etc.).
 While the negligent employee can be held liable for causing the injuries or fatalities, their employer can also be held vicariously liable under California’s Respondeat Superior laws,

 It is also not uncommon for construction workers and ordinary people to get injured due to defective products and faulty equipment.
 In these cases, the manufacturer, retailers, sellers, designers, and other parties involved in the chain of distribution may be held strictly liable for injuries or harm caused by a defective or faulty product.

 Our Riverside construction accident attorney at the Law Offices of Howard Craig Kornberg explains that negligent parties can be held responsible for your injuries based on one of the following factors:

-If you have been injured at a construction site – as an employee, construction worker, or ordinary person, or other – do not hesitate to get a free consultation from our skilled personal injury attorneys at the Law Offices of Howard Craig Kornberg.
-Call at 310-997-0904 or complete this contact form for a free case evaluation.
+If you have been injured at a construction site – as an employee, construction worker, ordinary person, or other – do not hesitate to get a free consultation from our skilled personal injury attorneys at the Law Offices of Howard Craig Kornberg.
+Call 310-997-0904 or complete this contact form for a free case evaluation.